-Glenwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Glenwood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Glenwood who work in office and administrative support (18.50%), management occupations (12.43%), and sales jobs (10.72%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glenwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Glenwood is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Glenwood who work in sales jobs (15.00%), management occupations (12.97%), and office and administrative support (10.95%).

 Also of interest is that Glenwood has more people living here who work in computers and math than 95% of the places in the US.